Deep Underground Neutrino Experiment: Construction at the Sanford Underground Research Facility

 The Sanford Underground Research Facility makes use of, and is extending, the facilities of the Homestake Mine (South Dakota), which ceased operations at the end of 2001, to accommodate the far detector modules.
 Excavation of the DUNE far detector cavities began on July 21, 2017.
 Seven years later, on August 15, 2024, the completion of the caverns was announced.

 Delays in completion arose from both the complexity of the project underground and from issues with dust release at the surface.
 Rock removed from underground were deposited in the Open Cut in the center of the city of Lead, South Dakota.
 In June 2021, plumes of dust rising from the Open Cut due to DUNE construction led to complaints from businesses, homeowners, and users of a nearby park.
 Complaints continued through spring 2022 without adequate response from Fermilab management, resulting in the South Dakota Science and Technology Authority shutting down excavation on March 31, 2022.

 An investigation ensued in which the Fermilab management team admitted to failures in protocols, and instigated new measures to prevent black dust from leaving the Open Cut.
-With these assurances in place, Fermilab was allowed to resume rock dumping on April 8, 2022, and the project was completed two years later.
+With these assurances in place, Fermilab was allowed to resume rock dumping on April 8, 2022.
+Excavation of the DUNE underground detector caverns was completed on August 15, 2024.

+DUNE remained under construction, with commissioning of the first detector modules planned for 2028.
+In April 2026, the underground construction project received the Underground Construction Association's Project of the Year Award in recognition of the successful completion of the excavation phase.